 Notes: This table shows the β_1 and β_2 estimates of Equation 2.
 The dependent variable mean captures the predicted mean for control clinics and treatment clinics before the transaction.
 The CDC ART data does not report PGT until 2007 and changes how the data on PGT, ICSI and the number of embryos transferred are collected in 2017 and 2018.
 Therefore, PGT rate uses data from 2007-2016, and ICSI rate and number of embryos transferred from 2004-2016.
 Column 4 includes all clinics and column 5 limits the sample to clinics that only had a single change in the lab name during the sample period.
 Standard errors are clustered at the clinic level.
-Significance levels: p<0.1, p<.05, p<0.01 emphasizes that "continuous improvement in laboratory processes and patient care protocols have to lead to increased success rates."
-While we cannot directly measure whether a clinic changes or makes updates to their laboratory, the CDC ART data publishes the name of the laboratory used by each clinic each year.
+Significance levels: p<0.1, p<0.05, p<0.01

+Fertility chains can also provide resources to help modernize a clinic's laboratory and implement protocols to standardize laboratory processes.
+For example, one chain emphasizes that "continuous improvement in laboratory processes and patient care protocols have to lead to increased success rates."
+While we cannot directly measure whether a clinic changes or makes updates to its laboratory, the CDC ART data publishes the name of the laboratory used by each clinic each year.
 The name change may indicate a significant overhaul or signal a rebranding with no meaningful changes to the laboratory.
 In Table 4 Column 4, the outcome variable is zero for all clinics before a name change and 1 after the first time a clinic changes its laboratory name.
 In Table 4 Column 5, we limit the sample to clinics that only experience 1 name change, as this may best capture a real change.
 We find that post-transaction, the probability a laboratory changes for acquired clinics increases between 35.7 and 44.3 percentage points and between 16.9 and 22.5 percentage points for affiliated clinics (the estimates for acquired and affiliated clinics are statistically different from each other).
 These results provide evidence that fertility chains may update clinic laboratories and facilitate the use of new technology and techniques that enhance the quality of IVF.